Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 Licensor grants to the END-USER a non-exclusive, worldwide, and perpetual license to the Asset to integrate Assets only as incorporated and embedded components of electronic games and interactive media and distribute such electronic game and interactive media.

-So, in legal terms, an asset could be bought in the Unity Asset Store and used in Godot, for example - provided that its content can be used there technically without too much effort/constraints (this may happen with prefabs, specific animations, materials or shaders, conventions in use, etc.).
+So, in legal terms, an asset could be bought in the Unity Asset Store and used in Godot, for example - provided that its content can be used there technically without too much effort/constraints (this may happen due to prefabs, specific animations, materials or shaders, conventions in use, etc.).

 Unity shall now be obtained thanks to the Unity Hub.